Amjadh23/MindCare-Test/README.md

 ## About

-> This project is an AI-powered career recommendation app that analyzes educational background, skill reflections, and validation/follow-up tests, matches them with suitable job profiles, and provides personalized learning recommendations.
+> This project is an AI-powered career recommendation app that analyzes educational background, skill reflections, and validation/follow-up tests, matches them with suitable job profiles, and provides personalized career roadmaps.

 ---